-I recently stumbled upon the STDU Viewer (Scientific and Technical Documentation Viewer) software which is a fast viewer for Tiff, PDF and DjVU documents.
+I recently stumbled upon STDU Viewer (Scientific and Technical Documentation Viewer), a viewer for tiff, pdf and DjVU documents, the formats often used in scientific and technical documentations.
 I have never heard the term DjVU before and was a bit puzzled at first.
 The format that is pronounced déjà vu is being used to distribute high resolution scans of documents but also of digital documents and photos on the Internet.

-DjVu needs only half the size than jpg images for photos of the same quality and displays photos of the same size in a higher better quality.
+DjVu needs only half the size of jpg images for photo while it is on average only half the size of the jpg file.
+In addition, it offers a far better quality when compared to jpg files of the same size.
 Look at the comparison between jpg and djvu images, very interesting and a file format to look out for.

-It’s one of the favorite formats for technical documentations and scientific documents.
-The viewer itself is a no thrills no frills viewer that can display the supported formats.
-It was designed with speed in mind, it opens pdf documents as fast, or even a bit faster, than Foxit Reader which is one of the fastest of its kind.
+It's one of the favorite formats for technical documentations and scientific documents.
+The viewer itself is a no thrills no frills application that you can use to load all supported formats.
+It is tab driven which means that you can load multiple documents to switch between them using tabs.
+The program has been designed with speed in mind, it opens pdf documents as fast, or even a bit faster, than Foxit Reader which is one of the fastest of its kind.

 The main benefit of STDU Viewer is the support of the three mentioned formats and its speed.
 There is not really a reason to change from Foxit Reader to it if you only work with pdf documents on your system.
 If you use at least two of the formats it might be a viable alternative.